 My tipple of choice here is the ever-wonderful Ambush by Trouble Brewing.
 It’s a real fruity hazy IPA.
 I mean it’s a proper fruit bomb.
 It pours well in nearly every bar in the city.
 For that reason, I’ll also give a big mention to Dockers over near Sir John Rogerson’s Quay.
 Very unlikely most tourists end up here but if you do, this new bar does a wonderful Ambush.

-Note: it’s mandatory you tweet “I’m back on the Ambush” when drinking.
+Note: it’s mandatory you share on social a post that says “I’m back on the Ambush” when drinking.

 Tapped – White Hag Atlantean